jlennox/HeartRate/readme.md

 [Bluetooth Low Energy device](https://www.bluetooth.com/specifications/gatt/viewer?attributeXmlFile=org.bluetooth.characteristic.heart_rate_measurement.xml).

 This has only been tested on a [Polar H7](https://www.amazon.com/dp/B007S088F4) (non-referral link) but others should work.
-Polar OH1 is reported as working.
+Polar OH1 and Polar 10 are reported as working.

 Requires Windows 8.1 or newer.